danieljwilson/cold-hand/ARTICLE.md

 <div id="vis0"><div class="flourish-embed flourish-chart" data-src="visualisation/5894229"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>

-## The Concept
-I was curious if a look at a more modern NBA season (2015-16) and looking at all teams (instead of just the Philadelphia 76ers, as in the original paper) would replicate the original finding.
+I was curious if a look at a more modern NBA season (2015-16) and looking at all players on all teams (instead of just 9 players on the Philadelphia 76ers, as in the original paper) would replicate the original finding.

 ## Results
-What I found neither replicated the original finding nor supported the lay theory of "hot-handedness".
-Instead I found the opposite.
+What I found largely replicated the original finding, going against the lay theory of "hot-handedness".
+However, whereas the original paper did not find a significant effect, with the much higher sample the results I found were strongly significant.
 If a player had made their previous shot attempt they were **less** likely to make their subsequent attempt.

+The data from the original paper are suggestive of a **downward** trend in shooting percentage the more shots you have previously hit.
+In other words, the **hotter** your hand, the more likely you are to miss, as you can see below.

-<div id="vis1"><div class="flourish-embed flourish-chart" data-src="visualisation/5820723"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>
+<div id="vis1"><div class="flourish-embed flourish-chart" data-src="visualisation/5894910"><script src="https://public.flourish.studio/resources/embed.js"></script></div></div>

+In my data from 2015 increasing the *n* from 9 to 200...

+More to come...

+---

+However, Stanford students are not representative of the average college student.
+Our analysis of debt data helps contextualize what Biden’s loan forgiveness plan would mean for undergraduate students across the country.

+## The current student debt picture

+### How much student debt do undergraduates have?

+In 2016, around two-thirds of Bachelor’s degree recipients took out federal loans, graduating with an average cumulative debt of $29,210 owed to the federal government.
+The vast majority of students with greater loan obligations attended for-profit universities.

 A $10,000 loan forgiveness program would eliminate an additional 11% of college graduates’ debt entirely and make a significant impact on most students’ loans.
 A loan forgiveness plan for $50,000 would eliminate debt for nearly all Bachelor’s degree recipients.